The Girl Effect: Helping to Change the Lives of Adolescent Girls

 giving back • my world • global causes • bettering communities

 “If there is a time to act in the fight against poverty, it’s when a girl stands at the crossroads of adolescence – yet today less than half a cent of every dollar spent on international assistance programs is invested directly in girls,” said Maria Eitel, president of the Nike Foundation.
 (Source: The Nike Foundation Press Release).
 The Girl Effect is a movement that is supported by the Nike Foundation and NoVo Foundation who are helping to change the situation for the 250 million adolescent girls worldwide.

 According to Julie Addicott, the Communications Specialist for the Nike Foundation; “It became clear that adolescent girls are the most powerful force for global change – they have the unique potential to stop intergenerational poverty before it begins.”
 Yet, surprisingly little research has been conducted to understand how investments in girls impact economic growth and the health and well-being of communities (Source: www. girleffect.org).
 Surprising in that one person in eight is a girl or young woman age 10-24.
 Young people are the fastest growing segment of the population in developing countries, and their size will peak in the next 10 years (Source: www.girleffect.org).

-Unfortunately, It is difficult to conceive that these girls and women do not even have basic rights: The right to vote, unable to inherit land, victims to female genital cutting, and do not have the right to stop unwanted sexual advances or gain justice for these crimes against them!
+Unfortunately, It is difficult to conceive that these girls and women do not even have basic rights: The right to vote, unable to inherit land which most of the times can be remediated looking for services like https://contesting-a-will-no-win-no-fee.co.uk, victims to female genital cutting, and more!
 While the world is working to fight poverty and basic human rights – important causes by all means, unfortunately, girls remain nearly invisible to the powers that be.
 A situation the Girl Effect is trying to bring to light.